loginom/loginom-help-en-omegat/data/processors/datamining/self-organizing-network.md

 The wizard includes the following groups of parameters:

-* Configure Input Columns.
+* Configure input columns.
 The fields for clustering are selected at this stage:
    * It is required to set *Used* usage types for the fields that are included into clustering.
    * *Unspecified* is preserved for other fields.
 * [Normalization](../normalization/README.md) Settings.